The pursuit of happiness is notoriously unpredictable.

 Finland is an EU member state, so anyone with an EU passport can move freely to Finland whenever they want.
 Non-EU citizens will need a Finnish residency permit to live in Finland.

-Close neighbor Denmark ranks just behind Finland, in second place on the World Happiness Report for 2022.
+Close neighbor Denmark ranks just behind Finland, holding its second place on the World Happiness Report 2023.